'Sex, Lies And Stardom': Exploitation In Howard Hughes' Hollywood

 Nobody was promoting sex in the same way that Howard Hughes was in 1930.
 He took a pair of scissors and cut [her dress] down the middle to reveal more of her cleavage. ...
 She was extremely uncomfortable and she actually felt humiliated on set especially.
 There was one scene where Hughes was directing her and she was wearing, like, a negligee that wrapped around, and he just kept asking her to open it wider and wider and wider.

-Observers on the set, other people working on the film, they really began to empathize with Jean Harlow because it was so clear that she felt humiliated just making this movie and then to have it be promoted as her being this dangerous bombshell was almost like a joke to her.
+Observers on the set, other people working on the film, they really began to empathize with Jean Harlow because it was so clear that she felt humiliated just making this movie, and then to have it be promoted as her being this dangerous bombshell was almost like a joke to her.
 She couldn't understand how anybody could see her that way, but then it became such a part of her star persona it was almost the only thing people saw.

 On the sexualized publicity images for the 1943 film The Outlaw

 There is a climactic early scene in the movie in which Jane Russell's character is raped in a barn and ... she then ends up falling in love with her rapist and that becomes the story of the film.
-But a lot of the publicity that Howard Hughes released featured Jane Russell either reclining sexily in hay, or actually featured a cartoon of a man on top of her pinning her down.
+But a lot of the publicity that Howard Hughes released featured Jane Russell either reclining sexily in hay or actually featured a cartoon of a man on top of her, pinning her down.

 On Hughes' attempt to replace Russell's bra for the movie